Ethanol10/Ror2Ganon/README.md

 ~~literally none, I am a programming god /sarcasm~~

 - Animation issues when performing a move before the move finishes, specifically the transition from Aerial Kick to Warlock Punch
-- When using Flame Choke from a high spot above the ground, the attack sometimes doesn't register when landing on the ground.
+- Flame Choke has some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
-- Flame Choke has some issues when trying to grab a Greater Wisp, it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
+- Special move #2 *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
+I've only ever encountered this once, so if you do encounter it again, please tell me exactly how you replicated it.

 ## Credits
 - Rob's HenryMod -> literally the only thing that convinced me to start making a character, for that thank you so much